osrsbox/osrsbox.github.io/projects/osrsbox-db/index.md

 - Python 3.6 or above
 - Pip - the standard package manager for Python
-- Virtualenv - a tool to create isolated virtual environments
 - A selection of additional Python packages

 As a short example, I configured my Ubuntu 18.04 system to run the development repository code using the following steps: